 Main Responsibilities: Samuel Charap is the Senior Fellow for Russia and Eurasia at the International Institute for Strategic Studies based in the IISS–US in Washington, DC.

 Expertise: Politics, political economy and foreign policies of Russia, Eastern Europe, South Caucasus, and Central Asia; European and Eurasian regional security; US and EU policy toward Europe and Eurasia; arms control; US foreign policy.

 Background: Prior to joining the Institute, Samuel was a Council on Foreign Relations International Affairs Fellow at the US Department of State, serving as Senior Advisor to the Acting Undersecretary for Arms Control and International Security and on the Secretary’s Policy Planning Staff.
+He continues to advise the Undersecretary as a consultant to the Department.
 From 2009–2011, Samuel was Director for Russia and Eurasia at the Center for American Progress (CAP), a Washington DC-based think tank.
 Before joining CAP, he was a visiting fellow in the Russia and Eurasia Program at the Center for Strategic and International Studies, and also consulted on political risks in Russia and Eurasia for Medley Global Advisors, the Eurasia Group, and Oxford Analytica, and served in the NATO Liaison Office in Kiev, Ukraine.

 Contact Samuel Charap